 Under Article 25, a data controller is required to implement appropriate technical and organisational measures at the time of determining the means of processing and at the time of the actual processing.
 When determining what measures to implement, the controller should take into account “the state of the art, the cost of implementation and the nature, scope, context and purposes of the processing, as well as the likelihood and severity of risks to the individual posed by the processing of their data”.

 In addition, organisations must give individuals the maximum privacy protection as a baseline.
 For example, explicit opt-ins, safeguards to protect consumer data, restricted sharing, and retention policies.
 For example, if someone creates a new social media profile, the most privacy-friendly settings will be enabled.
 Then it would be up to the user to reduce these if they so wished.
 This approach directly lowers the data security risk profile.
 The less data you have, the less damaging a breach will be.

 An essential principle of data protection, data minimisation establishes that personal data should not be retained or further used unless it is necessary for purposes clearly stated at the time of collection.
 The principle applies to the entire lifecycle of personal data.
 This includes the amount collected, the extent of the processing and the period of storage and accessibility.

 Data must be “adequate, relevant and limited to what is necessary, in relation to the purposes for which they were processed”.
 This means controllers need to make sure that they collect enough data to achieve their purpose but not beyond that.

 These are an integral part of the “privacy by design” approach and can help you identify and reduce the privacy risks of your projects.
 They allow organisations to find and fix problems at the early stage of any project, reduce the associated costs and reputational damage that may otherwise accompany a data breach.

-Some situations where a Privacy Impact Assessment (PIA) should be carried out could include:
+Some situations where organisations should carry out a Privacy Impact Assessment (PIA) include: